Course Options at the NYC Rodent Academy

 Who Should Attend?

-This course is intended for city employees, pest management professionals, municipals, universities and exterminating personnel involved in the rodent control programs.
-Since the fall of 2007, the Academy has trained private pest control professionals, building owners, landlords, and restaurant operators.
+This course is intended for city employees, pest management professionals, municipalities, universities , food safety personnel involved in the rodent control programs.
+Since , 2005 The 3-Day Academy has trained over 2000 students from all parts of the USA and all types of occupations that must address rat management.

 Curriculum Content (Days 1 and 2)